mr-stringer/hanaCleanCentral/README.md

 ## Introduction

 HCC is based on [hanacleaner](https://github.com/chriselswede/hanacleaner).
 This project aims to perform a similar range of tasks that hanacleaner performs but centralised.
-Rather than being installed on each HANA database, HCC will be installed on a central server and remotely housekeep many HANA instances.
+Rather than being installed on each HANA database, HCC will be installed on a central server and remotely clean many HANA instances.
 HCC can be configured to perform maintenance on remote databases in a series or parallel.

-## What does HanaCleanCenral do?
+## What does HanaCleanCentral do?

 HCC is currently capable of performing the following tasks: